firassBenNacib/KubleOps/README.md

 * Private EKS API endpoint.
 * Control plane logs enabled: `api`, `audit`, `authenticator`, `controllerManager`, `scheduler`.
 * IRSA for add-ons and workloads; avoid node-wide credentials in pods.
+* KMS CMK is created; use `encryption_config` to encrypt Kubernetes Secrets with your CMK.
 * SSH access restricted by `allowed_ssh_cidr`.
 * Private subnets behind NAT; ALB terminates at the edge.